emmanueljs1/nbe/NbE.lagda.md

 ...                      | yes _     | no ¬pf   = no λ{refl → ¬pf refl}
 ...                      | yes refl  | yes refl = yes refl
 ```

-We also define a relation detailing when one context is the
-extension of another, this is introduced formally in a later
+--->

+When defining the algorithm for normalization by evaluation, it will be
-section but will be useful throughout.
-A context is an extension
+necessary to determine whether or not a context is an extension of
+another.
+A context `Γ′` extends another context `Γ` if every mapping in
+`Γ` is also in `Γ′`.
+In our representation, this will mean that if `Γ′`
+extends `Γ`, then `Γ` is a "sublist" of `Γ′`.
+We inductively define the
+rules for context extension based somewhat on this idea: a context extends
-of itself, and given that one context Γ′ extends another context
+itself, and given that a context `Γ′` extends another context `Γ`, an
-Γ, the first can be extended further and the relation will still hold.
+extension of `Γ′` is still an extension `Γ′`.

 ```agda
 data _≤_ : Ctx → Ctx → Set where
   ≤-id : ∀ {Γ : Ctx} → Γ ≤ Γ